mailsac/mailsac-examples/services/api_calls/api_calls.rst

 Calculating Ops Usage
 ---------------------

-Ops calls can be calculated by summing the number of calls to the `REST API`_,  messages published to WebSockets, Webhooks, and Slack, and messages sent to a private domain.
+Ops are calculated by summing the number of calls to the `REST API`_,  messages published to WebSockets, Webhooks, and Slack, and messages sent to a custom domain.

 Inbound Message Ops
 -------------------------